kwek20/Test/tutorials/1-hello-world.md

   duration: 0 }
 ```

 In this example, the node name and version are shown.
+There are 8 neighbors in this network.

-Next, a list of milestones appears.
-In the beginning, milestones were issued periodically by the Coordinator software.
+There is a list of milestones.
+Originally, milestones were issued periodically by the Coordinator software.
 These milestones were used to achieve consensus.
-Starting in December 2018, IOTA is moving to an improved method for achieving consensus that is more decentralized.
+Starting in December 2018, IOTA began moving towards an improved method for achieving consensus that is more decentralized.
+At some point, milestones will no longer be used.

-There are 8 neighbors in this network.

 ```
 What does a node contain?